wesleydmscn/master-code/contents/freeCodeCamp/home.md

 </div>

-## <p align="center">Tips</p>
+<h3 align="center">Tips</h3>

-<p>This section contains coding challenges that test your knowledge of algorithms, data structures, and math.
-My tip is: Start with the "Easy" level, if you find it too easy, go to "Medium" and so on, good code!</p>
+<p align="center">This section contains coding challenges that test your knowledge of algorithms, data structures, and math.<br> My tip is: Start with the "Easy" level, if you find it too easy, go to "Medium" and so on, good code!</p>

 #